julietmulenga/ICS-Quadratic-Grader-Mulenga-Juliet/README.md

 https://github.com/julietmulenga/ICS-Quadratic-Grader-Mulenga-Juliet.git

-Open index.html directly in your web browser.
+download and open the index.html file directly on your phone or web browser.

 Use the two sections on the page to: